 As it relates to being a shalom-maker and bridge builder for the Kingdom of Light, we build upon Jesus, and we must individually and collectively speak grace and truth to deception and oppression in all of its forms and expressions.

-No matter our nationality, our ethnicity, or our race, we each must follow Jesus into the rhythms of unity.
-A unity that causes us to deal with complex issues internally, then externally.
+No matter our nationality, ethnicity, or race, we must follow Jesus into the rhythms of unity.
+A unity that causes us to deconstruct + deal with complex issues internally, then externally.

 You may be asking, "Does one race or ethnic group have a weightier responsibility when shalom breaks down and life is no longer whole; and needs to be restored.
 And if so, is it different from anyone else’s?”

 In my opinion, the answer is yes and no. 2 Corinthians 5 tells us that we’ve all been given the ministry of reconciliation.
-It's a WE thing, not a them versus us.
-It's speaking to all of the races, all of the tribes, and people that comprise a nation.
+It's a WE thing, not them versus us.
+It's speaking to all of the races, tribes, and people that comprise a nation.

 There is no ethnic designation when Jesus says, “Blessed are the peacemakers (shalom-makers).”
-The Scriptures tell us to bear each other’s burdens, care for one another, be in one accord, look out for the interests of others and love our neighbors as ourselves.
+The Scriptures tell us to bear each other’s burdens, care for one another, be in one accord, look out for others' interests, and love our neighbors as ourselves.

 None of this is limited to a specific ethnic group or culture, it applies to all in the Messiah.
 It's our ministry of reconciliation birthright and imperative to be shalom-makers.

-There are some things that should be unique to an approach when seeking justice, redemption, and dismantling lies that do not flow from the heart of God.
+Some things should be unique to an approach when seeking justice, redemption, and dismantling lies that do not flow from the heart of God.

-Consider when there was racial and cultural biases, inequality, and injustice addressed by the Jewish spiritual leaders in Jerusalem (Acts 6) with the Grecian and Hebrew widows.
+One example in the Scriptures (Acts 6) is where racial + cultural biases, inequity, and injustice were addressed by the Jewish spiritual leaders in Jerusalem regarding the Grecian and Hebrew widows.

 And we see in the record of Acts 15 and Galatians 2:1-10, the role and responsibility assumed by the Jewish spiritual leaders in Jerusalem when they choose to acknowledge and extend hospitality to the Gentiles (those from other nations and ancestry, other than the twelve tribes of Israel).